Dendrite: Neurotransmitter release

 Dendrites release a multitude of neuroactive substances that are not confined to specific neurotransmitter class, signaling molecule, or brain area.
-Dendrites are seen releasing neurotransmitters such as dopamine, GABA and glutamate in a retrograde fashion.
-In the hypothalamo-neurohypophysial peptide system, oxytocin and vasopressin (antidiuretic hormone or ADH), are notable neuropeptides that are released from the dendrites of magnocellular neurosecretory cells (MCNs), allowing them to quickly enter the bloodstream.
-Paraventricular nuclei also release oxytocin and ADH from dendrites, allowing for the regulation of the anterior pituitary gland, as well as modulation of the parasympathetic and sympathetic changes in organs such as the heart and kidneys; this is done by Parvocellular neurosecretory and Parvocellular preautonomic neurons, respectively.
+Dendrites are seen releasing neurotransmitters such as dopamine, GABA, and glutamate in a retrograde fashion.
+In the hypothalamo-neurohypophysial peptide system, oxytocin, and vasopressin (antidiuretic hormone or ADH) are notable neuropeptides that are released from the dendrites of magnocellular neurosecretory cells (MCNs), allowing them to quickly enter the bloodstream.
+Paraventricular nuclei also release oxytocin and ADH from dendrites, allowing for the regulation of the anterior pituitary gland, as well as modulation of the parasympathetic and sympathetic changes in organs such as the heart and kidneys.
+This is done by parvocellular neurosecretory and parvocellular preautonomic neurons, respectively.
 In the nigrostriatal and mesolimbic systems, dopamine is released from dendrites in midbrain dopamine neurons, influencing reward and emotion processing, as well as learning and memory.
 Loss of dopamine from in the nigrostriatal pathway affects neuronal activity from the basal ganglia, therefore playing a role in the onset of neurodegenerative diseases such as Parkinson's.
-Dendritic release of oxytocin, ADH and dopamine have been found to have both autocrine and paracrine effects on the neuron itself (and nearby glia), as well as on afferent nerve terminals.
+Dendritic release of oxytocin, ADH, and dopamine have been found to have both autocrine and paracrine effects on the neuron itself (and nearby glia), as well as on afferent nerve terminals.

+Through dendrites complex, polarized structures, changes are closely linked to many neurodegenerative diseases.
+Due to the necessity of dendrites for neural function, damage and abnormalities in these components are likely to play a key role in disease development.
+Dendritic growth under normal conditions such as cytoskeletal elements and organelles within dendrites contribute to the knowledge of disruption in these components that lead to neurodegenerative pathologies.

 Plasticity

 Dendrites themselves appear to be capable of plastic changes during the adult life of animals, including invertebrates.
 Neuronal dendrites have various compartments known as functional units that are able to compute incoming stimuli.
 These functional units are involved in processing input and are composed of the subdomains of dendrites such as spines, branches, or groupings of branches.
 Therefore, plasticity that leads to changes in the dendrite structure will affect communication and processing in the cell.
 During development, dendrite morphology is shaped by intrinsic programs within the cell's genome and extrinsic factors such as signals from other cells.
-But in adult life, extrinsic signals become more influential and cause more significant changes in dendrite structure compared to intrinsic signals during development.
+However, in adult life, extrinsic signals become more influential and cause more significant changes in dendrite structure compared to intrinsic signals during development.
 In females, the dendritic structure can change as a result of physiological conditions induced by hormones during periods such as pregnancy, lactation, and following the estrous cycle.
 This is particularly visible in pyramidal cells of the CA1 region of the hippocampus, where the density of dendrites can vary up to 30%.

 Recent experimental observations suggest that adaptation is performed in the neuronal dendritic trees, where the timescale of adaptation was observed to be as low as several seconds.
 Certain machine learning architectures based on dendritic trees have been shown to simplify the learning algorithm without affecting performance.